phyk/dancing-datacollection/current-context.md

 - All runs of the project are done with `uv run python ...` to ensure the correct environment and dependencies are used.
 - All tests are run with `uv run pytest ...` to ensure the correct environment and dependencies are used.

+# For the current task summary and HTML file relevance, see current-tasks.md

 # Competition Dance Info
 - Any competition may contain either the Ballroom dances or the Latin dances.
 - **Ballroom dances:** Slow Waltz, Tango, Viennese Waltz, Slow Foxtrott, Quick Step